-6) What do you want to remember about reflecting figures and points a reflection on the coordinate grid?
+6) What do you want to remember about reflecting figures and points across lines of reflection on the coordinate grid?

 This next activity will help you see what happens to points and shapes when they are reflected across the x-axis, the y-axis, or the line y=x.